valaxy/neve/readme.md

+> This is under development, DO NOT USE IN YOUR WORK

 Neve is a pandoc editor used node-webkit, for now it is only a demo project, but will be a product in the any future.
-ATTENTION: DO NOT USE IN YOUR WRITING!
-THE CODE IS NOT COMPLETELY FINISHED.

 # Preview
 ![screenshot](doc/screenshot.png)